Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: : Algorithm Design

-This problem can be solved by decomposing across rows and applying existing methods such as Bisection \citep{implicitdl}.
 We demonstrate these findings to an FL context that involves 100 edge nodes, each possessing a portion of the FEMNIST dataset for a 62-class classification task.
-To benchmark, we employ the widely used FedAvg algorithm and compare two local model configurations:

-(i) a DEQ-MLP network with a single equilibrium layer of size 512 (DEQ-MLP), wherein the parameters associated with $z$ are projected onto the $l_\infty$ norm, succeeded by a linear layer of size 128, and ultimately, a final layer mapping to 62 classes; and (ii) a similar network architecture but without the projection step.
-As illustrated in \Cref{fig:deq_mlp}, the DEQ-MLP network with the projection mechanism achieves convergence, whereas the network without projection appears to be diverging.
+To benchmark, we employ the de-facto FedAvg algorithm and compare two local model configurations: (i) a DEQ-MLP model with a single equilibrium layer of size 512 (DEQ-MLP), wherein the parameters associated with $z$ are projected onto the $l_\infty$ norm, succeeded by a linear layer of size 128, and ultimately, a final layer mapping to 62 classes; and (ii) a similar architecture but without the projection step.
+As illustrated in \Cref{fig:deq_mlp}, DEQ-MLP with $l_\infty$ projection achieves convergence, whereas the model without projection appears to be diverging.